Lyttian War

-The Lyttian War was an internal conflict fought from around 220 BC to about 216 BC between two coalitions of Cretan city-states, led by Cnossus and Polyrrhenia respectively.
+The Lyttian War was an internal conflict fought from around 220 BC to about 216 BC between two coalitions of Cretan city-states, led by Knossos and Polyrrhenia respectively.

 The events of the war are recorded by the historian Polybius.
 It is considered "the greatest war in Cretan history" during Antiquity.

 Prelude

 The prelude to the conflict in Crete was the commercial war between the cities of Rhodes and Byzantium about the toll introduced by the Byzantines for all ships passing through the Bosporus on their way to the Pontus Euxinus.
 Posing a huge threat to Hellenistic trade, the conflict was ended in 220 BC with a compromise.

 Outbreak

-Meanwhile in Crete the allied cities of Cnossus and Gortys had gained control of the whole island, except for the Spartan colony of Lyttos which alone resisted.
-When the Rhodian navarch Polemocles returned from the war against Byzantium, the Cnossians thought that he could be helpful to their efforts against Lyttos.
+Meanwhile in Crete the allied cities of Knossos and Gortys had gained control of the whole island, except for the Spartan colony of Lyttos which alone resisted.
+When the Rhodian navarch Polemocles returned from the war against Byzantium, the Knossians thought that he could be helpful to their efforts against Lyttos.
 So they asked the Rhodians for assistance and Polemocles arrived with three decked and three undecked ships.

 Soon after his arrival, however, the people of Eleutherna accused him of assassinating a citizen, Timarchus, and, in response, they declared war on the Rhodians.

-Meanwhile the Cnossians and their allies had moved against Lyttos, but then, for some unknown reason, the alliance broke up and the Cretans began to quarrel with each other.
-Thus, the cities of Polyrrhenia and Lappa, along with some other communities, defected from the Cnossians and allied with the Lyttians.
+Meanwhile the Knossians and their allies had moved against Lyttos, but then, for some unknown reason, the alliance broke up and the Cretans began to quarrel with each other.
+Thus, the cities of Polyrrhenia and Lappa, along with some other communities, defected from the Knossians and allied with the Lyttians.